SickChill/SickChill.Wiki/Quality-Settings.md

 Say you want something that would normally fall under the Preset Quality of HD 720p, but you also would like to have a 1080p version for your long-term collection.

 1. Choose the Preset Quality - HD 720p
 2. Change the Preset Quality to Custom.
-You'll see that all of the HD 720p Qualities are chosen under Allowed
+You'll see that all the HD 720p Qualities are chosen under Allowed
 3. Select the Preferred Qualities of HD 1080p, 1080p WEB-DL, and 1080p BluRay
    - This _will_ download progressively higher quality 1080p releases until SickChill reaches 1080p BluRay, only then will it stop

-_Its a great show, I've got to get **Any** version for watching now, and **only one** 720p quality for a long-term collection_ (For the record, I call this the "Game of Thrones" Setting)
+_It's a great show, I've got to get **Any** version for watching now, and **only one** 720p quality for a long-term collection_ (For the record, I call this the "Game of Thrones" Setting)
 So you need to watch it now and you'd be happy to watch any version quick!
 But its so good you'll watch it again and again, and your collection revolves around 720P episodes.

 1. Choose the Preset Quality - Any
 2. Change the Preset Quality to Custom.
-You'll see that all of the Any Qualities are chosen under Allowed
+You'll see that all the Any Qualities are chosen under Allowed
 3. Select the Preferred Qualities of HD 720p, 720p WEB-DL, and 720p BluRay
 4. Save the page (this will activate the Archive on First Match feature) and then come back to the same Edit page
 5. Check off the **Archive on First Match** Setting